Ludis-ET/Bella-Cosmo-Backend/README.md

 # Bella Cosmotics Shop Website

-This project is a full-stack application for a gift shop that offers products like flowers, vases, and more.
+This project is a full-stack application for a gift shop that offers products like skincare, hair products, makeup, and more.
 The website allows clients to browse products and place orders, while the shop owner (admin) can manage products and view orders through an admin dashboard.

 ## Table of Contents